alexmancheno/alexmancheno.github.io/Labs/lab10.md

 /**
-This comment is javadoc, and will be included in separate HTML (web page) format when the Javadoc tool is run
+This comment is javadoc, and will be included in separate HTML (web page) format when the javadoc tool is run
 */
 ```